CodeLink101/harper.github.io/README.md

 - Created visual representations of data, such as charts, graphs, and maps, to make complex information more understandable for clients and colleagues.
 - Collected various types of real estate data, collaborating with cross-functional teams for ETL processes.

-### Security Supervisor | Arlington Group Inc, UCB1, Ottawa, ON
-*March 2020 - August 2021*

-- Oversaw physical and digital security, safeguarding sensitive data during COVID.
-- Collaborated with IT teams to implement access control systems and worked on security audits, risk assessments, and policy development.

 ### Associate Data Analyst | Manulife, Ottawa, ON
 *May 2018 - February 2020*